 When two bucks square off, they clash their antlers together.
 Simulating a fight like this can attract bucks because they come to see the action in their area.
 Young bucks especially like to see other bucks fighting.

 Use a bleat call to mimic does and fawns.
 These sounds might bring in other does, but their main purpose is to mix with buck grunts.
 Together, they give the illusion of does being chased by a buck.
 If the dominant buck in your area hears that, he’s bound to come running.

 These are the most difficult calls to use.
-Mature bucks make the snort wheeze to challenge other bucks and intimidate intruders in their territory.
+Mature bucks make the snort wheeze call to challenge other bucks and intimidate intruders in their territory.
 If you use it wrong, you may scare bucks away who don’t think they can compete.
 But if you use it right, you can get a large, dominant buck to come try to show who’s boss.

 What works best during the rut?